Pyramiden

 Pyramiden ([pʏrɑˈmîːdn̩]; Пирами́да; literally 'The Pyramid') is an abandoned Soviet coal mining settlement on the Norwegian archipelago of Svalbard which has become a tourist destination.
-Founded by Sweden in 1910 and sold to the Soviet Union in 1927, Pyramiden was closed in 1998 and has since remained largely abandoned with most of its infrastructure and buildings still in place, the cold climate preserving much of what has been left behind.
+Founded by Sweden in 1910 and sold to the Soviet Union in 1927, Pyramiden was closed in 1998 and has since remained largely abandoned with most of its infrastructure and buildings still in place, the cold climate preserving much of the infrastructure left behind.

 Since 2007, there have been efforts to make it a tourist attraction; the town's hotel was renovated and reopened in 2013.
-In summer there is a population of six caretakers.
+In the summer, there is a population of six caretakers.

 History

 Pyramiden was founded by Sweden in 1910 and sold to the Soviet Union in 1927.
 It lies at the foot of the Billefjorden on the island of Spitsbergen and is named after the pyramid-shaped mountain with the same name adjacent to the town.
 The nearest settlements are Svalbard's capital, Longyearbyen, some 50 km to the south, Barentsburg approximately 100 km southwest and the small research community of Ny-Ålesund, 100 km to the west.
-In Soviet times, the population was mostly Ukrainian, consisting of miners from Donbas and staff from Volyn.
+In Soviet times, the population was mostly Ukrainian, consisting of miners from the Donbas and staff from Volyn.

-Owned by the state-owned Russian mining company Arktikugol Trust, which also owns the settlement of Barentsburg, Pyramiden once had over 1,000 inhabitants.
-Among its amenities were a cultural center with a theater, a library, art and music studios; a sports complex; and a cantina open 24 hours a day.
+Owned by the state-owned Russian mining company Arktikugol, which also owns the settlement of Barentsburg, Pyramiden once had over 1,000 inhabitants.
+Among its amenities were a cultural centre with a theater, a library, art and music studios; a sports complex; and a cantina open 24 hours a day.
 It also had a primary school.
 The northernmost monument to Vladimir Lenin and the northernmost swimming pool were also found here.

 In 1996, a charter flight for Arktikugol crashed on the approach to Svalbard Airport with the loss of 141 lives.

 Between 1955 and 1998, as much as nine million tonnes of coal were extracted from the mine.
 Mining ceased on 31 March 1998 and the settlement closed that same year.
 The last permanent resident departed on 10 October, leaving Pyramiden as a ghost town.

 Until 2007, the former settlement remained uninhabited and largely untouched.
 The buildings' interiors remained largely as they were when the settlement was abandoned.
 In 2012, Aleksandr Romanovsky became the first person to return to live in Pyramiden.
 He has since been joined by five others.
 Romanovsky, a musician and tour guide in the settlement, has called himself the "world's most northern head-banger".
+Romanovsky has lived for years on his own in this abandoned town.

 On 27 August 2019, the world's northernmost film festival was held in Pyramiden, dedicated to the 100th anniversary of Soviet cinema.

+In 2022, Russia announced new investment plans to support its presence in Pyramiden and Barentsburg.